 Changing Data Structures¶

-Systems Of Record are configured to store data in a way that makes it quick and easy for the user to enter the data, and efficient for the underlying data storage technology (database) to store that data.
+systems-of-record-term are configured to store data in a way that makes it quick and easy for the user to enter the data, and efficient for the underlying data storage technology (database) to store that data.

 The downside of this approach is that accessing and querying this data requires the user to join multiple pieces of data (tables and fields) together to view the data in a way that is useful and that makes sense.